-The collection of three thought papers is due at the beginning of the last class on Thursday April \underline{Z}^{th} Each paper should be on one of the student presentation topics and you can pick the three that you wish to write on, but you cannot write a thought paper on your own presentation topic.
-If you would like to write a thought paper on the last presentation, you can make arrangements to do so at least one week before the deadline.
+The collection of three thought papers is due two days after the last class at 10pm on Friday April 7th.
+The collection of three thought papers should be submitted through dropbox in CourseLink.
+Each paper should be on one of the student presentation topics and you can pick the three that you wish to write on, but you cannot write a thought paper on your own presentation topic.